Find Cheap Homeowners Insurance Quotes in Your Area

 What Else Might Be Covered in a Home Inspection?

-Potential buyers typically pay for a substantial inspection, sometimes referred to as a "whole home inspection," which examines an entire house to ensure all aspects of the home are up-to-code.
-These inspections often last a few hours, and cover a comprehensive list of possible issues.
-However, like a 4-point inspection, a whole home inspection may lead to additional investigation by a specialist.
+Potential buyers typically pay for a substantial inspection, known as a "whole home inspection," which examines all aspects of the entire house.
+These inspections often take a few hours, covering a comprehensive list of possible issues.
+Like a 4-point inspection, a whole home inspection may lead to additional investigation by a specialist.
 Areas potentially covered by home inspections include:

 - Electrical Systems: Is there any damage, such as fraying wires?
-If wiring is old, does it satisfy current safety codes?
+If wiring is old, does it meet current safety codes?

-- Plumbing System: Does your septic system have any drainage problems?
-Is there the right amount of water pressure?
+- Plumbing System: Does the septic system have any drainage problems?
+Is the water pressure adequate?

-- HVAC System: Does the furnace contain any cracks?
+- HVAC System: Does the furnace have any cracks?
 Is the air conditioning system efficient?

 - Chimney: Does the chimney have any loose bricks or cracks that allow moisture to enter the house?

-- Roof: Is the roof built to sufficiently handle the weight of snow, and are any shingles damaged?
+- Roof: Is the roof built to handle the weight of snow?
+Are any shingles damaged?

-- Water and Mold Damage: Is there any sign of black mold anywhere in the house?
-Is the basement excessively damp, and likely to suffer from flooding and mold damage after heavy rain or snowmelt?
-Are there any cracks in the foundation that will lead to leaks?
+- Water and Mold Damage: Is there any black mold?
+Is the basement excessively damp, and likely to suffer from flooding and mold damage after heavy rain?
+Are there cracks in the foundation that will lead to leaks?

-- Pests: Are there any signs of termites or a rodent infestation?
+- Pests: Are there signs of termites or a rodent infestation?

-- Lead-based Paint and Asbestos: If there's any sign of either of these materials, a specialist may be called to investigate.
+- Lead-based Paint and Asbestos: If there are signs of either material, a specialist may be called to investigate.

 Can I Get Home Insurance if My House Fails an Inspection?

-If you own a house that has failed a home inspection, and you're trying to purchase homeowners insurance, you might not be approved for a policy until you fix the relevant problems.
-Alternatively, you might receive a policy that stipulates that certain repairs must be made within a limited time frame (usually 30 days) in order for your policy to remain valid.
+If you own a house that has failed a home inspection, you might not be approved for a homeowners insurance policy until you fix the problems.
+Alternatively, you might receive a policy that stipulates that certain repairs must be made within a limited time (usually 30 days) for your policy to remain valid.

-A house might fail a 4-point inspection for a number of defects, such as leaking pipes or a damaged roof that's not structurally sound.
-If you're not interested in making the repairs yourself, perhaps in return for a reduced sale price, you can request that the current owner fix the issues as a negotiating point.
+A house might fail a 4-point inspection for defects such as leaking pipes or a damaged roof that's not structurally sound.
+If you're not interested in making the repairs yourself, perhaps in return for a reduced sale price, you can negotiate with the current owner to fix the issues.